 The trail ultimately led to rumors of a disagreement between Blaik and the Superintendent over certain academy policies.
 And although Blaik himself did not go public on the subject at the time, "There was, in fact," he later admitted in his autobiography, "one major area of disagreement between the views of the Superintendent and myself."

-The disagreement centered on the Superintendent's publicly-announced policy of "equality for all sports" (sound like any modern-day "educators" you know?).
-Blaik considered the policy fine in theory - except that revenues produced by football alone paid the bill for all the other sports at the Academy!
+The disagreement centered on the Superintendent's publicly-announced policy of "equality for all sports" (does this sound like any modern-day "educators" you know?).
+Blaik considered the policy fine in theory - except that football alone produced the money that paid the bill for all the other sports at the Academy.
 He saw the Superintendent's goal of "equality" as an unwillingness to acknowledge football's importance, not only to all the other sports, but also - looking back on why he had been hired 18 years before - to the academy's fundamental mission of training winners.
-First take care of football, he argued.
-Then you have the luxury of taking care of the other sports.
+First take care of football, Blaik argued.
+Then you can have the luxury of taking care of the other sports.

-In view of such a high rate of loss, Blaik argued that 35 yearly appointments should be earmarked specically for football players.
-Assuming that the 70 per cent rate of attrition were to remain unchanged, that would mean that only eleven of the original 35 would still be around to play as seniors - scarcely an excessive number by major college standards.
+In view of such a high rate of loss, Blaik argued that 35 yearly appointments should be earmarked specifically for football players.
+Assuming that the 70 per cent rate of attrition were to remain unchanged, that would mean that only eleven of the original 35 would still be around to play as seniors - scarcely an excessive number, and laughably small by today's major college standards.

 Blaik insisted that this was essential to address a recruiting advantage enjoyed not only by civilian opponents, but also by Army's chief rival, the Naval Academy, whose student body had 1200 more men than West Point's (and, by extension, more slots available to football players).
 Besides that, a brand-new contender for the sort of student-athlete coveted by the service academies was on the horizon: the Air Force Academy was gearing up to play varsity football.